law-dwg/LSQR-CUDA/README.md

 * Ax=b
 * min(||Ax-b||)

-where A is a large, often sparse, square or rectangular matrix, and b is a normal vector of size #A-rows.
+where A is a large, often sparse, square or rectangular matrix, and b is a vector of size #A-rows.

 LSQR was first authored by Chris Paige and Michael Saunders in their publication [here](https://web.stanford.edu/group/SOL/software/lsqr/lsqr-toms82a.pdf), and has since been widely used for various applications.